stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### JNA

-To see whether JNA would suit our purposes we first exercised it against a simpler native library.
-We had already intended using [GLFW](https://www.glfw.org/) for desktop related functionality such as creating native windows, managing input devices, etc. and it also integrates nicely with Vulkan (as we will see later).
+To see whether JNA would suit our purposes we first exercised it against a simpler library.
+We already intended using [GLFW](https://www.glfw.org/) for desktop related functionality (such as creating native windows, managing input devices, etc) and it integrates nicely with Vulkan as we will see later.

-The bulk of what would become the _desktop_ package of JOVE was implemented in a couple of hours, the progress reflecting our initial positive impressions of JNA:
+With a hand-crafted implementation of the JNA library the bulk of what would become the _desktop_ package of JOVE was developed in a couple of hours, the progress reflecting our initial positive impressions of JNA:

 * Defining a Java interface to represent the native API was relatively simple with JNA providing logical mappings for method parameters.